Revathi-Gangadaran/Coffee_Sales/README.md

 - Unit Price
 - Price per 100g
 - Profit

-## Data Cleaning & transformation:
-Data cleaning and transformation were performed using Power Query Editor.
-The steps included:
-1. Loading Data: Importing data from the coffeeOrdersData.xlsx file.
-2. Handling Missing Values: Identifying and filling in or removing missing data.
-3. Correcting Data Types: Ensuring that numerical columns are set to the correct data type and dates are recognized correctly.
-4. Merging Data: Merging Orders, Products, and Customers sheets to create a comprehensive dataset for analysis.
-5. Creating Calculated Columns: Adding columns such as Sales_Amount, Month, Year and Day from Date column to facilitate analysis.

-The Power Query script used for these steps is saved as data_cleaning_and_transformation.pq.

-## Exploratory Data Analysis:
-It is an approach to analyse the dataset to summarise their main characteristics by using visual methods.

-EDA involved in this project to explore the sales data to answer the following questions:
-1. What is the overall coffee sales trends?
-2. How many people holds Loyalty card based on country?
-3. Which coffee type are top sellers?
-4. Which country made high sales?

-## Data Visualization:

-Visualizations were created using Pivot Tables and Pivot Charts in Excel to explore and analyze the cleaned data.
-Key visualizations include:
-1. Sales trend analysis: A Line chart with markers displays the sales trends over time.
-2. Product Performance: A stacked line chart comparing sales of different types of coffee.
-3. Customer Location Analysis: Clustered bar chart visualizes sales distribution by customer location based on their coffee type.
-4. Customer Loyalty: A clustered bar char displays the total customers that holds loyalty cards in different country.

-The visualizations are saved in the visualizations.xlsx file.

-## How to use:
-To replicate the analysis:
-1. Open the coffee_shop.xlsx file in Excel.
-2. Use Power Query Editor to load and transform the data according to the steps outlined in data_cleaning_and_transformation.pq.
-3. Create Pivot Tables and Pivot Charts based on the transformed data to visualize and analyze sales trends.
+## 🛠️ Tools:
+- Excel
+- Power Query Editor
+- Pivot Tables & Pivot Charts

+## 🧹 Data Cleaning & transformation:
+Data preparation was performed using Power Query Editor, following a structured sequence:
+### Loading Data
+Imported all sheets from coffeeOrdersData.xlsx
+### Handling Missing Values:
+- Identified nulls across customer and product fields
+- Replaced or removed missing values where appropriate
+### Data Type Correction:
+- Converted numeric fields to proper types
+- Ensured date fields were recognized correctly
+### Merging Tables:
+Created a unified dataset by merging:
+- Orders with Customers
+- Orders with Products
+This produced a single fact table containing all relevant attributes.
+### Calculated Columns:
+Added fields to support deeper analysis:
+- Sales_Amount (Quantity × Unit Price)
+- Month, Year, Day extracted from Order Date

+The full transformation logic is stored in data_cleaning_and_transformation.pq.

+## 📈 Exploratory Data Analysis:
+Key analytical questions explored:

+### What are the overall coffee sales trends?
+Examined monthly and yearly patterns to identify seasonality and growth.

+### How many customers hold loyalty cards by country?
+Segmented customer base to understand loyalty distribution.

+### Which coffee types are top sellers?
+Compared product categories to identify high‑performing items.

+### Which country generates the highest sales?
+Analysed geographic performance to highlight strong markets.

+## 📊 Data Visualization:

+Visual insights were created using Pivot Tables and Pivot Charts:
+- Sales Trend Line Chart
+- Coffee Type Performance Chart
+- Country‑wise Sales Distribution Bar Chart
+- Loyalty Card Adoption Chart

+All visualizations are available in visualizations.xlsx.

+## ▶️ How to use this project:
+To replicate or extend the analysis:

+1. Open coffeeOrdersData.xlsx in Excel
+2. Load and apply transformations using Power Query Editor
+3. Build Pivot Tables and Pivot Charts from the transformed dataset
+4. Explore or modify the analysis based on new questions or hypotheses

 ### Contact: